chrisbroski/utipem/README.md

 #### Acquiring Skill Cards

 New skills can be learned from a player or non-player character with expertise in that skill at a *professional* level or higher.
-Typically this will take about a day's worth of training and some compensation to the trainer.
+Typically, this will take about a day's worth of training and some compensation to the trainer.
 Some skills can also be attempted without training, but at a lower success rate.

 #### Skill Attempts